sios13/simoxbook/README.md

-# simoxbook
+# Simoxbook

-Simoxbook is a website demonstrating my MVC framework 'Simox' written in PHP.
+Simoxbook is a website showcasing my MVC framework 'Simox' written in PHP.